Sivaji Ganesan

 Ganesan is remembered as an iconic figure of Tamil cinema.
-Upon his death, The Los Angeles Times described him as "the Marlon Brando of south India's film industry".
+Upon his death, The Los Angeles Times described him as "the Marlon Brando of India's film industry".

+In his career, he mostly paired with K.R.
+Vijaya, Padmini, Savitri, B. Sarojadevi, P. Bhanumathi and also worked alongside several writers and co-stars who later became Chief Ministers: C.N.
+Annadurai, M. Karunanidhi, MGR, NTR and J. Jayalalithaa.

 Early life

-Ganesan was born on 1 October 1928, as the fourth son of Chinnaiya Manrayar and Rajamani Ammal in Villupuram, India.
+Ganesan was born on 1 October 1928, as the fourth son of Chinnaiya Manrayar and Rajamani Ammal in Villupuram, India in a Kallar (Thevar) family.
 Early in his career, Ganesan acted under the name V. C. Ganesan.
 Media outlets said that the initial 'V' stood for Villupuram, though one of Ganesan's sons stated that it stands for Vettaithidal, a village from which their family originates.
 Without his father's consent, Ganesan decided to join a touring stage drama company at the age of seven.
 At the age of 10, he moved to Tiruchirappalli and joined a drama troupe in Sangiliyandapuram and began to perform in stage plays.
 From the drama troupe trainers, he was fortunate enough to learn acting and dancing.
 He was trained in Bharatanatyam, Kathak and Manipuri dance forms.

 Ganesan exhibited the ability to remember lengthy lines easily.
 The group favoured Ganesan to play the lead and he would continue to do so.
-His portrayal of Shivaji in the stage play Shivaji Kanda Hindu Rajyam written by C. N. Annadurai earned him the monicker "Sivaji", which was conferred on him at a public function presided over by social reformer Periyar.
-Since then, he was referred to by the name of "Sivaji".
+His portrayal of Shivaji I in the stage play Shivaji Kanda Hindu Rajyam written by C. N. Annadurai earned him the monicker "Sivaji", which was conferred on him at a public function presided over by social reformer Periyar.
+Since then, he has been referred to by the name of "Sivaji".